EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

 Admittedly, these are very simple examples.
 However, I do believe they serve very well the purpose of getting your feet wet with the concept of monads, what they can do for us, and the mechanics behind them.

 While the monads that we discussed here can become useful on their own, they really come to life when we introduce other supporting types and behaviors into the picture.
 That’s where libraries can become useful.
-There’s Kyle Simpson’s [Monio](https://github.com/getify/monio) for example.
-Monio is a JavaScript library that provides a set of monads and other utilities (“monads and friends”, as he calls them) that are intended help with things like async code, managing side effects, conditional execution, error handling, etc. Some of these are things that we discussed and implemented by hand in this article; with the library though, we don’t have to implement things by hand.
+There’s Kyle Simpson’s [Monio](https://github.com/getify/monio), for example.
+Monio is a JavaScript library that provides a set of monads and other utilities (“monads and friends”, as he calls them) that can help with things like async code, managing side effects, conditional execution, error handling, etc. Some of these are things that we discussed and implemented by hand in this article; with the library, though, we don’t have to implement things by hand.
 The library, like I said, also includes other utilities that further unlock the power and flexibility of monads, so it’s worth checking out.

 I think it’s also useful to be on the lookout for monads in frameworks and libraries that we use everyday.
 As Mikhail Shilkov pointed out in his blog post, LINQ’s `SelectMany` is pretty much a monad.
 And we implemented similar functionality in our `NestedIteratorMonad` example.
 The JavaScript language designers also implemented this same pattern via the `flatMap` method on arrays.